-15 minutes that just might save your relationship with your teenager
+The 15 minutes that can make a big difference in your relationship with your teenager.

 Today I am sharing one more favorite post from the archives…If you missed this one, I hope it inspires you to parent with thoughtfulness this week.
 If you’ve read it before, then perhaps it’s a healthy reminder.

 This weekend something came up…once again…with one of our sons.
 It was an incident related to the way he treats one of his brothers, and honestly–we’ve all gotten pretty fed up with this particular issue.

 I was in the other room as I heard my husband begin to handle things.
 He has been super frustrated with this character issue, and didn’t try to hide it.

 There was irritation in his voice: “We’ve been over this how many times?”

 “I’m going to keep on this until you get the point and you quit doing it.”

 My husband was right.
 The behavior is bad, and it wears down the family and tears apart the brothers.
 It needs to change.

 But my mom-heart also knew that there was much more to this.